-Investigative Post is the only news organization in Western New York dedicated exclusively to watchdog journalism.
-We’re a non-profit newsroom that produces independent, non-partisan investigative stories and analysis on issues that matter to the citizens and taxpayers of Buffalo and Western New York.
+We’re unique in a couple of ways.
+For starters, Investigative Post is the only news organization in WNY dedicated exclusively to watchdog journalism.
+We produce fact-based, nonpartisan investigative stories and analyses on issues that matter to the citizens and taxpayers of Buffalo and WNY.

-We’re the only news outlet in Western New York that produces stories on all major publishing platforms: print, television, radio and the web.
-In addition to stories, we produce podcasts and web and video blogs, and appear regularly on radio interview programs.
+We’re also the only news outlet in WNY that produces stories on all major publishing platforms: print, television, radio and the web.
+That puts us in the forefront as media outlets adapt to changing technology and audience habits.

 Media partners, audience